Have you looked at a list of postpartum recovery essentials and wondered what do I really need?

-You will always need to be with your baby when he or she is on the swing; however, simply being able to put your child in the swing can be a lifesaver when you just want to sit down and rest.
+You will always need to be with your baby when he or she is in the swing; however, simply being able to put your child in the swing can be a lifesaver when you just want to sit down and rest.

 Postpartum Recovery Survival Advice:

-Sleep, Sleep, Sleep:
+18. Sleep, Sleep, Sleep:

 Take advantage of anyone who offers to help and be sure that your partner is doing their part to help you get some much deserved and needed rest.

-You can say “No” to visitors:
+19. You can say “No” to visitors.

-You don’t have to be the entertainment committee.
+You don’t have to be on the entertainment committee.
 You can simply say “Not today”.
 There is nothing more important than you resting and healing.
-Your friends and family will understand.

 You need to be careful to not overdo it when you come home.
 Ask for help when you need it.

-Don’t be afraid to call the doctor:
+21. Don’t be afraid to call the doctor:

-During your postpartum recovery, which encompasses the first 6 weeks after delivery, there are many possible medical concerns that could come up.
+During your postpartum recovery, which encompasses the first 6 weeks after delivery, many possible medical concerns could come up.

 Babywearing is a great way to free up your hands so you can do things.
 You can keep your baby close while you make dinner, do laundry, or take a walk with your other kids.

 was back working two weeks after my cesarean delivery and it only happened because of babywearing.

-*** I certainly do not advise anyone to return to work two weeks postpartum.
+*** I certainly do not advise anyone to return to work two weeks postpartum. – Dr. Penta

-Breastfeeding is NOT Easy:
+23. Breastfeeding is NOT Easy:

 Breastfeeding is hard.
 My son was born early, he was a sluggish eater and he wasn’t great at latching on.

 I pumped and nursed through the pain for several weeks and it didn’t get easier.

 You will receive many unsolicited opinions, ultimately do what you want to do.